-When should an athlete be held from athletic participation for evaluation for conditions that cause SCA?
+When should an athlete be held from athletic participation for evaluation for condition that cause SCA?

-According to Ohio law, an athlete shall not be allowed to participate in an athletic activity in the case of the following:
+According to the Ohio law, an athlete shall not be allowed to participate in an athletic activity if:

-• The athlete's biological parent, biological sibling, or biological child has previously experienced SCA, and the athlete has not been evaluated and cleared for participation in an athletic activity by an authorized physician.

-• The athlete is known to have exhibited fainting (syncope) at any time before, during, or after an athletic activity and has not been evaluated and cleared for return by an authorized health care provider.
-This includes before, during, or after activity, physical education, weight lifting, conditioning, practice, competition, or other school-affiliated activity or recreational physical activity.
+- The athlete's biological parent, biological sibling, or biological child has previously experienced SCA, and the athlete has not been evaluated and cleared for participation in an athletic activity by an authorized physician. - The athlete is known to have exhibited fainting (syncope) at any time before, during, or after an athletic activity and has not been evaluated and cleared for return by an authorized health care provider.
+This includes before, during or after activity, physical education, weight lifting, conditioning, practice, competition, or other school-affiliated activity or recreational physical activity.